peterthehan/create-discord-bot/README.md

 ## Run Bot

-1. Run `npm start`.
+1. Run `npm start` (the bot should go from offline to online).
 2. Verify the bot is working by using the `.ping` command.

-🎉 You're ready to add your own commands! 🎉
+🎉 You're ready to create your own Discord bot! 🎉

 ## Examples